 Automatically, it becomes essential to enforce accurate permission when data encryption gets completed.
-It allows decryption technique to open the data in front of authorized person.
+It allows the decryption technique to open the data in front of an authorized person.

 4. Become Proactive Regarding Data Protection

-This GDPR best practices says that compliance regulations are not one-time effort but, an ongoing procedure.
-This means that you have to gain a proactive measure to monitor and detect the consequences of data breaches occurrence.
+This GDPR best practice says that compliance regulations are not a one-time effort but, an ongoing procedure.
+This means that you have to gain a proactive measure to monitor and detect the consequences of data breaches occur.
 The same idea also ensures that personal records are getting properly managed.
-Variety of services are provided by the cloud providers also when it is about protecting information and alert on threat:
+A variety of services are provided by the cloud providers also when it is about protecting information and alert on the threat:

-- Machine-based learning like Amazon Macie, which recognizes PII in the information and renders alert to ensure their presence.
+- Machine-based learning like Amazon Macie, which recognizes PII in the information and renders alerts to ensure their presence.

-- Reduce the potential leakage efforts and verify compliance through event triggering technique in your business workstation and using automatic, real-time log analysis.
+- Reduce the potential leakage efforts and verify compliance through event triggering techniques in your business workstation and using automatic, real-time log analysis.

 - A smart threat detection program enables users to monitor business profile in case of unusual and unexpected behavior.
 This is possible by analyzing the log information created by the infrastructure.

 5. Train Your Employees With Security At First Culture

 It is observed that the major cause of cybercrimes is human errors.
 To reduce this cause up to some extent, this point is the GDPR Best Practices.
 When security and GDPR will work collaboratively, it will create a broad section for your enterprise plan.
 Therefore, it should be the responsibility of higher authorities to train their employees with cloud information security measures and GDPR compliance regulations.
 Create such a strict environment in your workstation that at least by mistakes, an employee does not perform any wrong action.